silvianaho/ecommerce-project/server/readme.md

 ```
 4. To run the client server, you can choose from these 2 options

 a.
-To compiles and hot-reloads for development:
+For development (compile and hot-reload), run:
 ```
 npm run serve
 ```
 b.
-To compile and minify for production, run:
+For production (compile and minify), run:
 ```
 npm run build
 ```